-In February 2023, a State-of-Emergency for the Highlands in Papua New Guinea, was declared by the PNG Government, which enables the "Call-Out" of the Papua New Guinea Defence Force (PNGDF), to deploy in a civil capacity to support the Royal Papua New Guinea Constabulary.
-Owing to this, the PNGDF deployed under the Memorandum of Understanding (MoU) in the Highlands of Papua New Guinea, remained deployed under the auspices of that "Call-Out".
+In February 2023, a State-of-Emergency for the Highlands in Papua New Guinea, was declared by the PNG Government, which enables the call-out of the Papua New Guinea Defence Force (PNGDF), to deploy in a civil capacity to support the Royal Papua New Guinea Constabulary.
+The PNGDF deployed under the Memorandum of Understanding (MoU) to the Highlands of Papua New Guinea and continue to be deployed under the auspices of that call-out.